-It’s no secret that the past few centuries have taken a serious toll on the environmental state of the planet.
+We all know that the past few centuries have wreaked havoc on our environment.
 Our oceans are full of plastic, air pollution impacts thousands of people each year and, according to the Environmental Protection Agency (EPA), there are thousands of contaminated land sites throughout the U.S. alone.

-Hemp might be one of the solutions.
+Hemp might be a potential solution.
 Due to a process known as phytoremediation, hemp could offer aid to a planet that is in serious peril.
 But just how can hemp help clean up the planet?

 Hemp Phytoremediation 101: What is Phytoremediation and How Does It Work?

-Before we delve deeper into hemp phytoremediation, it’s important to understand exactly what phytoremediation is and how it works.
+It’s important to understand exactly what phytoremediation is and how it works before we delve deeper into hemp phytoremediation.

 Defined as “the use of living green plants for the removal, degradation and containment of contaminants in soil, surface waters and groundwaters,” phytoremediation is a living, natural way to help clean up the environment.

-Hemp is but one of several plants that are capable of the fascinating process of phytoremediation.
+Hemp is only one of several plants that are capable of the fascinating process of phytoremediation.
 Some of these include Indian mustard, willow trees, poplar trees and sunflowers.

 Members of the mustard family are most frequently used for phytoremediation, but hemp is considered one of the best plants to use.
-Why?
-For one, hemp has a relatively deep root system.
-For another, it’s typically unaffected by any toxins accumulated from both soil and air.
+This is because hemp has a relatively deep root system and it’s typically unaffected by any toxins accumulated from both soil and air.

 There are several different forms of phytoremediation.
 These include: